-The CPU/GPU Shortage is Real (And Here's What You Can Do About It)
+The CPU/GPU Shortage is targeted to last Deep Into 2022.
+Here's What OEMs Can Do to Minimize Disruption

 Thanks to Moore's Law, developers have been able to exploit ever-faster processors for decades.
 Yet while research hasn't slowed, the worldwide microchip shortage stands to disrupt the nearly inseparable partnership between hardware and software.

 It is true.
 Even the most sophisticated products and instruments requiring the most advanced computational applications can't run without hardware.
 But what about your organization?
 What does all this mean for you and your team, and what action can you take to help mitigate the disruption to your business?

 The answer lies in first understanding what's happening and why.
 Then, as a leader, you can take the proper steps to minimize disruption and maximize profit.
 So yes, the shortage is real, and it's having real effects on multiple industries.
 But that doesn't mean you can't take steps to stay ahead of the competition.
 So, to start, let's take a look at how we got here.

 The Chip Shortage - What's Happening and Why

 By now, you've undoubtedly read, heard, and discussed it -- the world is slowly starving itself of microprocessors.
 But be careful not to dismiss the headlines as being hype.
 On the contrary, there are legitimate reasons for this situation that emphasize the uniqueness of our times:

 COVID-19: Even today, you may be reading this at home instead of in the office.
 According to a Washington Post story published in March of this year, the pandemic caused both an uptick in sales of laptops and consumer electronics.
 And, as recent as the date of this publishing, the pandemic continues to impact global trade out of Taiwan and other countries key to the semiconductor manufacturing industry.